© 2025 All Rights reserved WUSF

 Actualización en Español del Centro Nacional de Huracanes

-Milton strengthened into a major hurricane Monday on a path toward Florida population centers including Tampa and Orlando, threatening a storm surge as high as 12 feet in Tampa Bay and setting the stage for mass evacuations less than two weeks after a catastrophic Hurricane Helene swamped the coastline.
+Milton strengthened into a major hurricane Monday on a path toward Florida population centers including Tampa and Orlando, threatening a storm surge as high as 12 feet in Tampa Bay and setting off mass evacuations less than two weeks after a catastrophic Hurricane Helene swamped the coastline.

-Milton grew into a Category 4 hurricane with maximum sustained winds near 150 mph over the southern Gulf of Mexico, according to a 9 a.m. advisory from the National Hurricane Center.
+Milton grew into a Category 5 hurricane with maximum sustained winds of 175 mph with higher gusts over the Gulf of Mexico, according to the National Hurricane Center.

 Storm surge and hurricane watches were issued for Florida's Gulf Coast, including the Tampa Bay area.

-Forecast models vary widely, but the most likely path would have Milton making landfall Wednesday in the Tampa Bay area and remaining a hurricane as it moves across Central Florida toward the Atlantic Ocean.
+Models vary widely, but the most likely path would have Milton making landfall late Wednesday in the Tampa Bay area and remaining a hurricane as it moves across Central Florida toward the Atlantic Ocean.

 LIVE BLOG: Latest on Milton